manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 ## Logistic Regression

-This chapter presents the first fully fledged example of Logistic Regression that uses commonly utilised TensorFlow structures.
+This chapter presents the first fully-fledged example of Logistic Regression that uses commonly utilised TensorFlow structures.

 ### Data set